hellofresh/kangal/docs/ghz/README.md

 While `ghz` accepts `.proto` files to not depend on server reflection, Kangal currently only supports `.protoset` files.

-To do so, use the `testData` form field to provide the `.protoset` file and add the following key to your JSON configuration file:
+To do so, use the `testData` form field to provide the `.protoset` file and add the following key to your JSON/TOML configuration file:

 ```json
 {